KDE/documentation-docs-kdenlive-org/importing_and_assets_management/capturing.rst

 This is for capturing from Blackmagics `decklink <http://www.blackmagic-design.com/uk/products/decklink/>`_ video capture cards (AFAIK).
 Not sure how stable this code is at the moment.
-See defect `2130 <http://www.kdenlive.org/mantis/view.php?id=2130>`_.
+Mentioned in legacy Mantis bug tracker ID 2130.

 Footnotes